LifeJiggy/LifeJiggy.github.io/README.md

 Open-source projects focused on security tooling or vulnerability research AI engineers pushing the edge of LLM security & red teaming

 I’m looking to team up on open-source cybersecurity projects, bug bounty tools, or ethical hacking initiatives.
 Got an idea for a tool, exploit, or vuln research?
 Let’s break some code together!
-DM me on X or email (your@email.here).

 📂 Projects